-The host city for the Gobi March is the capital of the Bortala Mongol Autonomous Prefecture, Bole, which is located in the north-west of the Xinjiang Province.
-Bortala shares an international border with Kazakhstan and is known for the colorful culture of its Mongol, Kazakh and Uyghur minorities.
+The host city for the Gobi March is Hami, which is located in the north-west of the Xinjiang Province.
+Hami is most famous for the "Hami Melon".

-The Altai Mountains are the backdrop for the course, which takes competitors through alpine scenery with green grasslands, pristine mountain lakes, river valleys and villages of ethnic minorities.
+The Tian Shan Mountain range is the backdrop for the course, which takes competitors through alpine scenery with green grasslands, pristine mountain lakes, river valleys, salt flats, sand dunes and villages of ethnic minorities.

-The terrain is a mixture of rocky river-beds, dusty tracks, narrow ridge paths, green pastures and some river crossings.
+The terrain is a mixture of rocky river-beds, dusty tracks, narrow ridge paths, green pastures, sand dunes, salt flats, villages and some river crossings.

 Temperatures during the Gobi March can vary greatly with a range between 15-30°C / 59-86°F during the day and as low as 0°C / 32°F at night.

 Up to 200 competitors representing 40 countries are expected to compete in the Gobi March 2015.

 Exactly 50% of Gobi March 2015 competitors have completed a previous 4 Deserts or Roving Race, with 50% joining the 4 Deserts Race Series for the first time.